 Further, the Priority Pass Select airport lounge membership that comes with this card is worth $429 and provides access to more than 1,300 airport lounges around the world.
 This access also comes with free food, drinks and Wi-Fi, along with an elevated level of comfort when compared to the busy airport terminal.

 Take advantage of bonus categories with the Ink Business Preferred

 The Ink Business Preferred offers 3X points on up to $150,000 spent each year on travel, shipping, internet, cable and phone services and select online advertising (then 1X points).
 You’ll also earn 1X points on all other business expenses charged to your card.

 Use the Chase Freedom Unlimited for all non-bonus spending

-Since the Chase Freedom Unlimited is the only card in the trifecta that earns more than 1x points on non-bonus spending, you’ll want to use this card for all your regular purchases that don’t qualify for extra points.
-This will have you earning 50 percent more rewards on expenses like groceries and gas than you would with just the Chase Sapphire Reserve or the Ink Business Preferred in your wallet.
+The Chase Freedom Unlimited is the only card in the trifecta that earns more than 1X points on non-bonus spending, so you’ll want to use this card for all your regular purchases that don’t qualify for extra points.

 The full list of Chase transfer partners, all of which are offered at a 1:1 transfer ratio, includes: